 The Business Plan Narrative outlines a department's operations and identifies its priority initiatives and key issues for the current and next fiscal year.
 It should be written in plain language so that it can be shared with employees and stakeholders outside the County.
-The narrative must be prepared with the latest Microsoft Word template.
+The narrative must be prepared with the latest Microsoft Word template located on the OMB Business Planning Website.